Can You Make Money With Solar Panels?

 While the structures of utility energy credit systems and net metering policies vary across the country, most follow a similar credit redemption process.
 Your net metering credits are applied to your monthly bill automatically.

-While solar credits continue to roll over month to month, some electric utilities designate a moment in which any accumulated credits are accounted for each year.
-Commonly known as a “true-up,” your true-up bill can be sent 365 days after your solar panels were first installed, though some utilities set a specific time.
+Excess solar credits continue to roll over month to month, and some electric utilities designate a moment each year in which any accumulated credits are redeemed.
+Commonly known as a “true-up,” your true-up bill can be sent 1 year after your solar panels were first installed, though some utilities set a specific time.
+Other utilities have no true-up and will roll net metering credits over year to year until used or until you move.

 True-up payments are often made at avoided-cost rates, which are much less valuable than net metering credits.
 Like net metering or net billing credits, true-up payments are also typically completed in the form of utility energy bill reductions, rather than cash transactions.